NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: Results and Analyses

 \subsection{Setup}

 \paragraph{Training Details} For CPT, we use 90B tokens balanced at a 1:1:1 ratio across monolingual, Chinese-centric bilingual, and English-centric bilingual data.
-The bilingual samples are used equally in both directions (En/Zh$\to$X and X$\to$En/Zh; 50/50), and adopt an \textbf{Informative Formatting} with explicit direction tags and a target-language separator (as shown in \cref{fig:prompt}), which we find performs better than naïve newline source–target concatenation \citep{DBLP:conf/naacl/GuoYLWSC24,DBLP:conf/wmt/IyerMSCHB24}.
+The bilingual samples are used equally in both directions (En/Zh$\to$X and X$\to$En/Zh; 50/50), and adopt an \textbf{Informative Formatting} with explicit direction tags and a target-language separator (as shown in \cref{fig:prompt}), which we find performs better slightly than naïve newline source–target concatenation \citep{DBLP:conf/naacl/GuoYLWSC24,DBLP:conf/wmt/IyerMSCHB24}.
 During SFT, for forward directions (En/Zh$\to$X), STP and PMP each account for 50\%.
 For reverse directions (X $\to$ En/Zh), we apply strategic downsampling with a total retention of 5\%, split evenly between formats (STP 2.5\%, PMP 2.5\%).
-We train four model sizes (0.6B, 1.7B, 4B, and 8B) on 16 NVIDIA H200 GPUs using the ms-swift framework \citep{zhao2024swiftascalablelightweightinfrastructure}.
-The 4B and 8B models consume over 2,500 and 4,000 GPU-hours, respectively.
-Detailed hyperparameters are provided in Appendix \cref{tab:hyperparameters}.
+Finally, we perform preference optimization with GRPO by reusing SFT prompts to generate rollouts and scoring them with COMET-22 ~\cite{DBLP:conf/wmt/ReiSAZFGLCM22} as a reference-based reward.
+We train four model sizes (0.6B/1.7B/4B/8B) on 16 NVIDIA H200 GPUs, and the detailed hyperparameters are provided in the Appendix \cref{tab:hyperparameters}.

-\paragraph{Evaluation Data and Metrics} We evaluate on FLORES-200 \emph{devtest} \citep{DBLP:journals/corr/abs-2207-04672}.
-To address the lack of a Chinese Mongolian testset, we translated the Chinese side of FLORES into Mongolian using native annotators under a rigorous protocol \footnote{We will release this dataset to fill a gap in MT Benchmark.}.
-We adopt COMET-22~\cite{DBLP:conf/wmt/ReiSAZFGLCM22} as our primary evaluation metric, and report SacreBLEU~\citep{post-2018-call} in the Appendix.
+\paragraph{Evaluation Data and Metrics} We evaluate on FLORES-200 Devtest \citep{DBLP:journals/corr/abs-2207-04672}.
+To address the lack of a Mongolian (traditional script) testset, we translated the Chinese side of FLORES into Mongolian with native annotators \footnote{We release this dataset to fill a gap in MT Benchmark.}.
+We adopt COMET-22 as our primary evaluation metric, and report SacreBLEU~\citep{post-2018-call} in the Appendix.
+For brevity, we present LMT-60-4/8B in the main text, with full results for all four sizes provided in the Appendix.
 In addition, we also provide a comparison against the WMT24++ \citep{deutsch2025wmt24expandinglanguagecoverage} in the Appendix.